Rodryg Dunin: Industry and agriculture

 Dunin played an important role in Greater Poland agricultural-industrial organizations, including serving as a councillor of the Poznańskie Ziemstwo Kredytowe and holding seats on the boards of numerous institutions.
-His capacity to both introduce new techniques and to balance with tradition earned him a reputation among Polish farmers for modernity and innovation.
+His capacity to both introduce new techniques and to balance with traditions earned him a reputation among Polish farmers for modernity and innovation.
 He founded an alcohol factory, local train, and in 1912 installed the first rain-based irrigation system in the Poznań area.
 He mentored young farmers and was invited to lecture in contemporary centers of farmer education, both in Poznań and Warsaw.